pdgilbert/EgFreeCAD/README.md

 (This is a work in progress.)<P>

-Most people will want to look at the results produced which are at the
+Most people will want to look at the results produced by the builds, which are at the
 <a href="https://pdgilbert.github.io/EgFreeCAD/index.html">EgFreeCAD Page</a>.

 The source code for these documents and examples is maintained on github at
 <a href="https://github.com/pdgilbert/EgFreeCAD/">EgFreeCAD</a>.

-##Notes on this Github Pages setup
+## Notes on this Github Pages setup

 (See also the
 [master branch *README.md* file](https://github.com/pdgilbert/EgFreeCAD/) ).